AITIS-s-r-o/GuiTask/README.md

 ### Workspace Tab - Windowing System

 There is almost no content inside of the workspace tab, as you probably noticed.
 This is simply not finished and this is what we need to be designed.
 What we have for now (functionality, not design - that we need) is what we call a "windowing system" that splits the content part of the workspace tab to several zones which are occupied by individual "tools".
-On the pictures above you can see some of those tools:
+In the pictures above you can see some of those tools:

 - Trading Panel (contains chart and order book)
 - Exchange Accounts